shajiakhan/lab-docs/labs/openstack/launch-kali-linux.md

 ### Learning Outcomes

-1. Identify basic compoenents of an Infrastructure as a Service (IaaS) cloud management platform such as OpenStack
+1. Identify basic components of an Infrastructure as a Service (IaaS) cloud management platform such as OpenStack
 2. Create a Kali Linux instance and verify operation
 3. Ability to launch a simple test virtual machine instance
    * Creating key-pair